 So, you were recently told by your doctor that you need a bone graft, but you aren’t quite sure what that means.
 They started throwing medical jargon at you and now your eyes are about ready to roll into the back of your head.
 We hear you.
 Here at Lane Oral Surgery, we strive to make these confusing terms easy to digest for the average person.

 Many fields in the medical world use bone grafting for various reasons.
-In general, A bone graft is a surgical procedure that is used to fix bones or joints that were damaged by trauma, and it is also used to replace bone that is missing to provide structural stability around the body, including the jawbone.
+In general, A bone graft is a surgical procedure that is used to fix bones or joints that were damaged by trauma.
+Bone grafting is also used to replace bone that is missing to provide structural stability around the body, including the jawbone.

 An autograft is a bone or tissue that is transferred from one spot to another on the patient’s body.
 It is often thought of as the “gold standard” in bone grafting because of its reliability.
 Its high success rate is due to the fact that it is living tissue and thus its cells are kept intact.

 This differs from an allograft.
-In this procedure, the bone or tissue that is transplanted from one person to another.
-They typically come from a donor, or cadaver bone.
-The allograft is safe, ready to use and available in large amounts.
+In this procedure, the bone or tissue being grafted is transplanted from one person to another.
+They typically come from a donor or cadaver bone.
+The allograft is safe, ready to use, and available in large amounts.
 The main advantage of an allograft is that it requires one less procedure than the autograft, which must first be taken from the patient.
 Surgical time is minimized and the recovery can be quicker.
 The allograft comes from a reputable and reliable tissue bank.

 We will perform a thorough evaluation of your oral health.
 After our evaluation, we will recommend what bone graft is best for you.
 We are happy to discuss your options and answer any questions you may have.
-We want you feeling confident with our choice and worry free.
+We want you to feel confident with our choice and worry-free.